A Request for Backup Codes Is Always a Request for Backup Codes

 Read Article →The Algorithm Eats Your Voice

-I love AI.
-I loathe social media.
+Loving AI and loathing social media is a workflow problem with a psychological body count.
 The work still needs to reach people.
 For some temperaments the only sane answer is to put a machine between your nervous system and the feed.

 Read Article →Your Resume Should Live Closer to the Work